damianhakert/damianhakert.github.io/source/posts/2016-09-22-gitlab-8-12-released.html.md

 image_title: /images/8_12/header.jpg
 ---

 Whether you're working on a small or a large project, your tools should get out of your way and give you actionable feedback.
-This month, we're making sure GitLab does both and better than ever.
+This month, we're making sure GitLab does both better than ever.

-GitLab 8.12 gives you feedback on how efficiently you actually work, helps you find code across the entire instance, makes your workflow much safer with a single click and much more.
+GitLab 8.12 gives you feedback on how efficiently you actually work, helps you find code across the entire instance, makes your workflow much safer with a single click, and much more.

 This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is James Munnelly for contributing the